Ray-Rios/HTBX/DEV_NOTES.md

 🚀 Next Steps for Real UE5:
 To replace the mock with a real UE5 game:

-Install UE5 with proper licensing
-Replace mock tools in rust_game/build-tools/ with real UE5 binaries Use same pipeline - the infrastructure is production-ready!
-Your build system is now fully functional and ready for real game development! 🎯

 📡 API Endpoints:
 GraphQL: http://localhost:4000/api/graphql
 GraphiQL: http://localhost:4000/api/graphiql (dev only)